Title: Lord of the Flies

 Symbols and motifs:

-You will love the action-packed provocative tale of survival in Lord of the Flies but also learn three very important characteristics of human nature.
+You will love the action-packed provocative tale of survival in Lord of the Flies by William Golding but also learn three very important characteristics of human nature.
 First: Human’s desire for social and political order through governments, legislatures and parliaments, depicted by the conch and platform.
 Second: Human’s natural tendency towards violence, savagery and every nation’s need for military and defense, depicted by the choir-boys-turned-hunters-turned-murderers.
 And third, our beliefs in the divine interventions and supernatural powers, depicted by the sacrifices and ceremonial dances to appease the “beast”.

 Those who didn’t have the opportunity to read it before must not put it on hold any longer.